All Products

 Search indexes use inverted indexes, Bkd-trees, and column stores for various query scenarios.

 Search indexes are suitable for all query and analysis scenarios in which queries based on the primary key columns and secondary indexes of data tables cannot meet your business requirements.
-For example, you can use search indexes to perform queries based on non-primary key columns, Boolean queries, relational queries, full-text search, geo queries, prefix queries, fuzzy queries, nested queries, exists queries, and aggregation operations.
+For example, you can use search indexes to perform queries based on non-primary key columns, Boolean queries, relational queries, full-text search, geo queries, fuzzy queries, nested queries, exists queries, and aggregation operations.

 Search indexes can be widely used in various application systems for data query and analysis.
 The following table describes some scenarios in which search indexes can be used.